Robust Pose Transfer with Dynamic Details using Neural Video Rendering

-{\bf Dataset.} We conduct massive experiments on the dataset consisting of selected videos from iPER dataset~\cite{LWGAN}, several online videos and one own video, each of which lasts about 3 minutes with 25 FPS (2$\sim$4k valid frames).
-To ensure the data diversity, there are multiple clothes and actions for each subject.
+We conduct massive experiments on the dataset consisting of selected videos from iPER dataset~\cite{LWGAN}, several online videos and one own video, each of which lasts about 3 minutes with 25 FPS (2$\sim$4k valid frames).
+To ensure the data diversity, there are multiple clothes and actions. \ytt{The performance of the generative model is evaluated under two conditions depending on whether the source and target characters are the same (self-transfer) or different (cross-transfer).
+For the former, the Structural Similarity Index Measure (SSIM)~\cite{SSIM} and Peak Signal-to-Noise Ratio (PSNR) are used to indicate the quality of generated results; for the latter, we use the Fréchet Inception Distance (FID) \cite{FID} with features extracted by InceptionV3~\cite{szegedy2016rethinking} network similar with~\cite{TNA}, because there are no ground truth.}

-{\bf Implementation details.} We design the architecture of D$^2$G-Net based on the image translation approach~\cite{pix2pixHD}, and adopt the network in~\cite{TNA} as our UV generator. \yt{In the pretraining stage, we train $G_{\text{uv}}$ for 5 epochs with data of 10 subjects in the iPER dataset (total 20k frames), which will be fintuned to any specific subject directly.
-In the training stage, $G_{\text{D}^2\text{G}}$, $G_{\text{uv}}$, $T$ and $I_{\text{bg}}$ are updated jointly for 30 epochs with Adam optimizer and the hyperparameters are set as $lr=0.002$, $\lambda_{\text{Temp}}=100$, $\lambda_f=10$ and $\lambda_{l_2}=200$.
-For all the experiments, the frame image is resized into the resolution $512 \times 512$. } For each subject we use the Nvidia Tesla V100 GPU to train for about 1 day.
-More details about the networks are given in supplementary material.

-{\bf Evaluation Metrics.} We use different metrics for quantitative evaluation under two conditions.
-1) To directly measure the quality of the generated images, we perform self-transfer in which the source and target are the same subject, and then use Structural Similarity Index Measure (SSIM) \cite{SSIM} and Peak Signal-to-Noise Ratio (PSNR) to assess the similarity between source and target images.
-We split frames of each subject into training and validation sets at the ratio of 9:1 for this evaluation.
-2) We also evaluate the performance of cross-subject transfer where the source and target are different subjects, using Fréchet Inception Distance (FID) \cite{FID} with feature extracted by InceptionV3~\cite{szegedy2016rethinking} network.
-It is worth noting that we compute the FID score between the original and generated target images since there exists no ground truth for comparison in this case.